 Equipment Specification Sheets:

-A written description of the intended use of the equipment and photographs of used or existing equipment should be included in your application.
-Include photos that show each entire piece of equipment.
-Also include a photo that clearly shows the details on the equipment's information plate and any applicable certifications.
+Photographs of used or existing equipment should be included in your application.
+Include photos that show the whole piece of equipment.
+Also, include a photo that clearly shows the details on the equipment's information plate and any applicable certifications.
 Equipment that is damaged or in disrepair will not be approved during the review process.

 Room Finish Schedule:

 Provide details regarding the materials and finishes for floors, cove bases, walls, and ceilings for all the rooms in the facility.
 This includes, but is not limited to, walk-in coolers, walk-in freezers, storage rooms, restrooms, and utility rooms.
 All food preparation and warewashing areas must be smooth, durable, and easily cleanable.
 Please refer to the Retail Food Construction Guide for further details regarding room finishes.

 Cabinetry and Countertop Information:

 Provide elevation drawings and the finish materials of all cabinets and countertops used in food preparation, storage, or display.
 The finish of the cabinet or countertop is based on the food operation that is taking place.
 Typical cabinet materials include stainless steel and high pressure plastic laminate or equivalent.
 Typical countertop materials include stainless steel, high pressure plastic laminate and solid surfaces such as quartz or granite.
 Cabinets should be installed on six-inch stainless steel legs or a solid masonry base with an approved cove base.
 Enclosed hollow bases are not permitted.
 Please refer to the Retail Food Construction Guide for further details regarding cabinet and countertops.